 How many refugee families have arrived and how many are still to come?

-As of the end of December 2018, 21 families will have arrived in West Sussex as follows:
+As of the end of July 2020, 48 families have arrived in West Sussex as follows:

 Each district and borough council area will house families as and when appropriate housing becomes available.
 We will also ensure that services including schools and GPs are not inundated with new pupils or patients as a result of these people coming to the county.